rindow/rindow.github.io/_neuralnetworks/index.md

 - Rindow Math Plot ( Display the result on a graph )
 - GD / GD2  extension ( Used for graph display )
 - pdo_sqlite extension ( Used to save the trained model )
-- Rindow OpenBLAS extension ( Used for high-speed calculation )
+- OpenBLAS/Rindow-Matlib ( Used for high-speed calculation )
-- Rindow OpenCL extension  / Rindow CLBlast extension  ( Windows only )
+- OpenCL/CLBlast ( GPU Acceleration )

 Release Notes
 -------------